saucelabs/sauce-docs/docs/error-reporting/platform-integrations/coresnap/integrating.md

 ### Configure Workflow Integrations

-Once you have your Backtrace integration set up, you can configure alerting to your preferred third-party ticketing or messaging services.
+After you have your Backtrace integration set up, you can configure alerts to your preferred third-party ticketing or messaging services.
 Refer to the product guide for detailed instructions on setting up workflow integrations.

 ### Attach and Display Attributes